 People often rent vehicles when going on vacation, especially if they are driving long distances and are hoping to avoid putting the wear and tear on their own vehicle.
 Rental cars are also used when car owners have their own car in the shop for repairs.
 Whatever your reason for renting a vehicle, there are important factors that people should keep in mind when signing a rental contract, such as the kind of insurance coverage they have, and whether additional coverage should be purchased.
 This will make sure that motorists have some measure of protection from unexpected liability if they are involved in a rental car accident.
-An experienced car accident attorney will assist clients with the claims process and receive the compensation they are entitled to.
+An experienced car accident attorney or Notary Publiic lawyer will assist clients with the claims process and receive the compensation they are entitled to.

 What To Do After An Accident

 There are certain specific steps a motorist needs to immediately take after a car accident, no matter the individual is driving their own car, or if the car is a vehicle that has been rented: